manksalot/PC-to-GameBoy-Printer-Python/README.md

 # PC-to-GameBoy-Printer-Python
 Raphael Boichot's Matlab PC-to-Game-Boy-Printer interface converted to Python.
+With a few extras, I thought it would be more intuitive.

 ## Running the Program
 There are two ways to run the program: from the Python source code or as an EXE.